 The Company has a Performance Share Unit Plan ("PSU Plan") under which PSUs may be granted to directors, officers, employees, and consultants of the Company.
 The purpose of the Company's PSU Plan is to advance the interests of the Company by providing a cash bonus to participants in the event of a change of control of the Company.
-PSUs are redeemable upon a change of control of the Company and will be settled in cash.
+PSUs are redeemable upon a change of control of the Company and will be settled in cash prior to the expiry date specified in the PSU agreement.
 The fair value of PSUs granted will be recorded as a liability, the value of which on any particular date being equal to the market value of the Company shares.